 - Loans: Examples of loans include any short-term loans or long-term debts with maturities within one year.

 Any long-term financial obligations that aren’t payable within one year are excluded from current liabilities.
-This includes debt, such as commercial real estate loans, Small Business Administration (SBA) loans, and most business debt consolidation loans.
+This includes:

 Why the Quick Ratio Matters

-Both businesses and bankers consider the quick ratio an important tool to measure a company’s financial wellbeing, and it’s also generally employed by corporate financial professionals as well as investment analysts to assess the health of publicly traded companies.
+Both businesses and bankers consider the quick ratio an important tool to measure a company’s financial well-being, and it’s also generally employed by corporate financial professionals and investment analysts to assess the health of publicly traded companies.
 Small businesses can also benefit from using the quick ratio, as well as other liquidity ratios, to assess financial health.